-In a 2013 research in Cancer Causes & Control, there’s a positive association between taking high amounts of iron supplements and colorectal cancer.
+A 2013 research study in Cancer Causes & Control showed there’s a positive association between taking high amounts of iron supplements and colorectal cancer.
 It could be because these supplements may trigger the development of cancer-causing compounds in the gut.

 When it comes to iron and the risk of infection, high levels of the mineral may encourage the growth of bacteria and other pathogens.
 As mentioned, they can become pro-oxidant agents.

 Note, though, iron deficiency may also lead to higher infection risks.
 The minerals are still necessary for fighting harmful microorganisms.